degrammer/runme-getting-started/README.md

 ## Using the RUNME CLI

 If you want to use RUNME outside VS Code, you can install the CLI as standalone application.
+[Read more about runme CLI](https://github.com/stateful/runme)

 ### MacOs